What's the Healthiest Hot Sauce? (Complete Comparison Guide)

 How do I transition from Frank's RedHot to healthier options?

 Transitioning from Frank's RedHot (190mg sodium, vinegar-forward) to healthier options requires adjusting expectations.
-Start with Yellowbird (60mg) for a balanced transition—still tangy but less salty.
-Then try Salamander Original (35mg) for fresh vegetable flavor with moderate heat.
+Start with Salamander Original (35mg) for fresh vegetable flavor with moderate heat, or try Salamander Whiskey (25mg) for bourbon-forward depth.
 The key is patience: your taste buds need 2-3 weeks to adjust from salt-dominant to ingredient-forward flavors.
 You'll eventually taste more complexity and depth in low-sodium craft sauces.
-Try the variety pack to find your preference.
+For a detailed breakdown of how popular brands compare, see our guide to flavorful low-sodium alternatives to Cholula, Frank's, and Sriracha.

-Hot sauce that's genuinely healthy: 25-50mg sodium, fresh vegetables, real bourbon, zero additives.
-Fifteen years making it the same way.
+25-50mg sodium, fresh vegetables, real bourbon, zero additives.
+Almost two decades making it the same way.